Resting Myocardial Perfusion Scan

 computed tomography), the scanner rotates around you as it takes pictures.
 The table

-slides into the hole of the scanner, which is a large, donut-shaped machine.
+slides into the hole of the scanner, which is a large, doughnut-shaped machine.
+Some

 will be on a pillow above your head.
 You will need to lie very still while the images